sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 hypothesis and conclude that we have enough evidence to say mean expenses between Males and Females is not same.

-# Build a predictive model
+## Build a predictive model

 In this data analysis project, we primarily focus on predicting the medical expenses given the details of a customer.
-We used Python for building the machine learnining model.
-The machine learning library, `sci-kit learn` was extensively used in this project to transform the data, feature engineering, feature selection, model selection, hyper-parameter tuning and model evaluation.
+We used Python for building the machine learning model.
+The machine learning library, `sci-kit learn` was extensively used in this project to transform the data, feature engineering, feature selection, model selection, hyper-parameter tuning and, model evaluation.

 ### Preprocessing

-Firtly, the training data was loaded and response variable was separated from the training data.
+Firstly, the training data was loaded and the response variable was separated from the training data.
 Then numerical and categorical features in the data are identified.
 A summary of various feature transformations done on the categorical and numerical features are given below.

 <table>